-When your child’s verbal loop switches from “I’m bored, there’s nothing to do” to “I don’t wanna go to school!” you know the time has come to do your parental duty and properly prepare them for another academic year.
-You’ll buy them notebooks, backpacks, pencils and books.
-But, are you also putting every effort into insuring that their brain is fully charged?
+When your child’s verbal loop switches from “I’m bored, there’s nothing to do” to “I don’t wanna go to school!,” you know the time has come to do your parental duty and properly prepare them for another academic year.
+You’ll buy them notebooks, backpacks, pencils, and books.
+But, are you also putting every effort into ensuring that their brain is fully charged?
 A child with good brain health has the opportunity to be more successful in their schoolwork, and that translates to a better school year for both of you.
-There are many factors that affect brain health, and in this article we’ll focus on a few things you can do to make a positive difference in your child’s learning and memory function.
+There are many factors that affect brain health, and in this article, we’ll focus on a few things you can do to make a positive difference in your child’s learning and memory function.

 Fortunately, there are safe, natural substances that you can use to help fight brain cell damage and increase cognitive function.
-One of the most readily available compounds are antioxidants.
+One of the most readily available compounds is the antioxidant.
 Consuming plenty of these nutrients provides your child’s brain with powerful tools for good health.
 The best sources of antioxidants are found in fresh vegetables.

 Wait!
 Don’t give up just because we’re using the “V-word” with regard to your child.
 There are creative ways to convince kids that veggies actually taste good.
 Experiment with recipes and types of vegetables to find ones that your child will readily eat.
 And let them in on the “secret superheroes” that veggies contain.
 Don’t just say they have to eat them because they’re good for them.
 Give them a short, kid-friendly version about the special nutrients found in vegetables that will help make them Super Smart!
 You know your child best, so if making a home science experiment with veggies stimulates them to indulge – go for it!